-The 1958 Chevrolet Impala debuted on October 29, 1957, during GM’s 50th anniversary celebration as the top-tier Bel Air model.
+The 1958 Chevrolet Impala, a groundbreaking entry in GM’s full-size cars of the late 1950s, debuted on October 29, 1957, during GM’s 50th anniversary celebration as the top-tier Bel Air model.

-Despite initial skepticism and the 1958 recession, the Impala achieved remarkable success with 181,469 units produced across both body styles.
+Despite initial skepticism and the 1958 recession, the Impala achieved remarkable success, cementing its place in 1950s American car culture.

 This inaugural year established the foundation for what would become one of America’s most enduring automotive legends, with fascinating details awaiting discovery.